-Top 15 in each class plus ties (no drop down), will be eligible to compete in the World Finals, to be held during the Summer Spectacular.
-There will be 3 rounds and a non-working final.
-Points won for gorounds and non-working finals will be based on the number of entries in the class, with the maximum of 5 points for first place.
+- a.
+Qualification the Top 15 riders in each age Division plus ties (no drop down) at the end of the Point Year will be eligible to compete in the Youth World Finals, held during the NCHA Summer Spectacular. - b.
+Show Format there be 3 go-rounds and a non-working final. - c.
+Points won for go-rounds and non-working finals will be based on the number of entries in the class, with the maximum of 5 points for first place.